Feat-FeAR/logSpace/content/docs/coding/git_survival.md

 __This is NOT:__
 1. a full guide to Git (and how could it be?
 But you can find [here](https://git-scm.com/docs) the official one);
-1. a structured introduction to Git or GitHub (like, e.g., [this](https://swcarpentry.github.io/git-novice/));
+1. a structured introduction to Git or GitHub to get you started (like, e.g., [this](https://swcarpentry.github.io/git-novice/));
 1. a glossary of Git commands (as the one you can find [here](https://git-scm.com/docs/git#_git_commands));